 A cascade of new options is now available.

-Choose analysis year range: The default selection is 1985-current, but if the user is only interested in a particular time frame, the slider can be adjusted.
+Choose analysis year range: The default selection is 1985-current, but if the user is only interested in a specific time frame, the slider can be adjusted.

 Choose loss threshold

 Choose gain threshold

+Choose slow loss threshold

+Choose fast loss threshold

 Note: Loss and Gain are a proportion expressed as a decimal from 0.0-1.0.
-This value represents the proportion of classification trees within the Random Forest model ensemble that classified a particular pixel as loss or gain.
+This value represents the proportion of classification trees within the Random Forest model ensemble that classified a pixel as loss or gain.
 If the value is 0.0, none of the individual classification trees classified the pixel as loss or gain.
 If the value is 0.5, half of the individual classification trees classified the pixel as loss or gain.
 If the value is 1.0 all the individual classification trees classified the pixel loss or gain.
 Loss and gain are modeled independently so any one location can have some level of loss or gain and can even express both within the same year.
 We set the default threshold to the value that maximizes the accuracy of the model, but this can be changed depending on the user’s needs.

-Constrain analysis to areas with trees: Applies a mask to the Loss and Gain products so that Loss and Gain are only visible over pixels that have had a land cover classification of “Tree” (or “Tall Shrub” in Alaska) for at least 3 out of the 35 possible years.
+Constrain analysis to areas with trees: Applies a mask to the Loss and Gain products so that Loss and Gain are only visible over pixels that have had a land cover classification of “Tree” (or “Tall Shrub” in Alaska) for at least 3 consecutive years out of the 35 possible years.
 This reduces noise over non-vegetated areas.
 Tree Mask “On” is the default setting.

-View beta outputs: The Default products included in Advanced mode (Selecting “No” under View beta outputs) include an expanded selection of Gain and Loss outputs, Land Use and Land Cover, LandSat Composites for selected years, the Tree Mask layer, and Missing Data Years.
-By selecting Yes, this list is expanded, but the layers are more dynamic and will be outlined in additional documentation.

-Summary method: Shows either the most recent year of change in an area or the highest disturbance in an area over the time series.
+Summary method: Shows either the most recent year of change or the year with the highest probability of change in an area over the time series.

-Index for charting: Normalized Difference Vegetation Index (NDVI) or Normalize Burn Ratio (NBR).

-Once the user has selected the desired outputs, click Submit.
+Once the user has selected the desired settings, click Submit.

 Note: this may take a moment to load, view the loading bar at the bottom of the screen for updates.